-While selecting a car model, note various factors so that your financial protection isn’t compromised.
+While selecting a car model, note various factors so your financial protection isn’t compromised.

-As a rule of thumb, the less premium a model requires, the safest it is amongst all other vehicle models.
+As a rule of thumb, the lower the premium a model requires, the safer it is amongst all other vehicle models.

-The least-expensive models to insure are Subaru Outback, Honda CR-V, and Ford Escape, among others.
-The reason being their advanced safety features and minimum recorded accidents.
+The least expensive models to insure are the Subaru Outback, Honda CR-V, and Ford Escape, among others.
+The reason for this is their advanced safety features and minimal recorded accidents.

-The latest car models require you to pay high premiums because their spare parts are not readily available in the market.
+The latest car models require higher premiums because their spare parts are not readily available.

 It makes them super expensive.

-Since insurance companies have to cover your insured vehicle repairing or replacement costs, they charge a higher premium for the newest models.
+Since insurance companies have to cover your insured vehicle’s repair or replacement costs, they charge a higher premium for the newest models.

-Interestingly, the high-capacity models are safer because of their size and strong build.
+Interestingly, high-capacity models are safer because of their size and strong build.

 They offer the lowest insurance premium rates.

-That’s why minivans, trucks, pickups, and SUVs are a good options for you if you’re not willing to pay extra insurance premiums.
+That’s why minivans, trucks, pickups, and SUVs are good options if you’re not willing to pay higher insurance premiums.

 Similarly, the frequency of claim payments for a specific model affects its insurance payout.

-If a model has fewer average insurance claim payments, it’ll have lower premiums as well.
+If a model has fewer average insurance claim payments, it’ll also have lower premiums.

-Another factor is the “added features” that can increase your auto insurance rates—for instance, opting for a powerful engine, advanced GPS systems, a power moonroof, or a high-tech sound system.
+Another factor is the added features that can increase your auto insurance rates—for instance, opting for a more powerful engine, advanced GPS, power moonroof, or high-tech sound system.

 Car models with advanced features are expensive, and so are their insurance premiums.